by Michele Nobile

 The success of capitalist development is always a harbinger of contradictions – national and international – and sooner or later raises conflicts between dominant and dominated classes and between sections of the ruling class itself.
 The reasons for success always become those of the crisis.
 After forty years of "reforms", Chinese capitalism is approaching its critical moment.

 Neither the nationalistic and statist perspective of "socialism with Chinese characteristics" nor the flattening of the space of the world economy in the thesis of the tendential convergence of levels of development and obsolescence of the economic functions of States – characteristics of the notion of globalisation – allow us to resolve the issue of the relationship between internal transformation and ascent in the hierarchy of the global power of China.
 What is useful, however, is the concept of development that is unequal and combined as a form of existence of capitalism on a global scale, differentiation and interdependence in the space of processes of accumulation of capital which are the engine of transformations of the world economy.
-This is the history of imperialism, of the competition between states and of national and social liberation struggles4
+This is the history of imperialism, of the competition between states and of national and social liberation struggles4.

 2. "Socialism with Chinese characteristics" as a mask of capitalism